entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Forey (1998, char.
+> - Clement *et al.* (2024): "Forey (1998, char.
 107) referred to the condition of the swimbladder rather than the condition of the lung (Cavin *et al.*, 2019, char.
 46).
 Brito *et al.* (2010) and Cupello *et al.* (2017) investigated the structure identified as the calcified lungs in actinistians and more specifically that of *Axelrodichthys*.
 These structures have been identified in the literature also as ossified bladders.
 The ossified organ is located in a ventral position relative to the gut.
 One as to be aware that the outer wall of the spiral intestine and stomach of *Latimeria* also shows a higher density than surrounding tissues in CT-scan (Schultze & Cloutier, 1991)."

 > - The coding of *Qujingodus* is ?.